mitchell985/Node-Project/README.md

-## Hi

-Welcome to my Node JS test project. 👏
+## Welcome to my Node JS test project. 👏

 The goal of this project is to create a REST API product database using the Express framework, written in Typescript, then containerized into a Docker container.